 The medieval goldwork course will start February 2021 (registration will start 1st November).
 This enables me to assemble a full kit and get it shipped in time to all participants.
 Class size will be limited to 15 to enable me to give proper attention to each of the students.
 Each lesson will comprise of a PDF-download with all the historical and technical information on the particular technique explored, a video abstract of that information, a video of me working the sample and giving tips, a zoom-meeting where you can meet fellow students and discuss the lesson and a classroom on NING where you can find all the course material and keep in touch with your fellow students.
 And as always, I am only an email away!

-Updates on the course and registration will be disseminated through this blog, my newsletter and on Instagram.
+Updates on the course and registration will be disseminated through this blog and my newsletter.
 Looking forward to sharing my enthusiasm for medieval goldwork embroidery with you in this new course!